felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/en/configuration.md

 ## Save the Configuration

-Once you are happy with the configuration of Just Eat Takeaway Bridge, click **Save** at the top of the page to go back to the **Latest operatins** page.
+To save the configuration, click **Save** at the top of the page.

 ## Reset the Configuration

-If you want to reset the configuration and erase its values, click **Reset the configuration** at the bottom of the page.
+If you need to reset the configuration, click **Reset the configuration** at the bottom of the page.

 ---